omnitest-app/demo/README.md

 *NOTE: Under construction*

 # Omnitest Demonstrations
-Guides using Omnitest in various software development workflows.
+Guides to using Omnitest in various software development workflows.

 **Flagship use case**: